 Every year, since 2017, our map has shifted and changed.
 In the early years, our city was built on the same circular Burning Man model that many burns around the world have adopted – but as Tankwa Town expanded, so the land itself and our interest in leaving as little trace as possible on the landscape has determined what the best areas are for us to settle our temporary city on.

 The factors that have shaped our temporary city include placing our event infrastructure on flat sand or gravel pans where the least flora & fauna are found or could be disturbed, and away from seasonal watercourses that are subject to flash flooding.
 This is why you’ll see that expansions have extended down the length of 10ish (and not in a series of concentric circles).
 Something else you will notice is that sound areas have moved, and moved again, over the years: this again is all part of the process of adjusting urban planning to take into account the factors that determine what works best.

-This is the event placement concept as sketched out at MalPlaas outside Botrivier in 2006, at which early instigators of Afrika Burns (as it was called then) Paul Jorgensen, Lil Visser, Robert Weinek, Mike T’Sass Rolfe, Paul Grose, Richard Bowsher and Monique Schiess gathered to plan the first event.
+Below is the event placement concept as sketched out at MalPlaas outside Botrivier in 2006 (above), at which early instigators of Afrika Burns as it was called then Paul Jorgensen, Lil Visser, Robert Weinek, Mike T’Sass Rolfe, Monique Schiess, Paul Grose and Richard Bowsher (among others) gathered to plan the first event.